Final farewells to Sen. John McCain begin at Arizona Capitol

-PHOENIX (AP) — Family, friends and constituents will gather Wednesday at Arizona’s Capitol to pay their respects to Sen. John McCain, the first of two days of services here before he departs the state he has represented since the 1980s.
+PHOENIX (AP) — Family, friends and constituents were gathering Wednesday at Arizona’s Capitol to pay their respects to Sen. John McCain, the first of two days of services here before he departs the state he has represented since the 1980s.

+A private ceremony was set for later Wednesday morning at the Arizona State Capitol Museum rotunda, where McCain will lie in state.
+McCain died of brain cancer last Saturday at age 81.

+Black curtains dressed up the rotunda’s Arizona State Capitol Museum, which on a typical day hosts tourists and history buffs as well state capitol workers bustling from one office to another.
+Arizona and U.S. flags encircled the room.

-Later that afternoon, the Capitol will be open to members of the public who want to pay their respects.
+Later in the afternoon, the Capitol will be open to members of the public who want to pay their respects.
 The viewing will go on as long as people are waiting in line, Rick Davis, McCain’s former presidential campaign manager, said Monday.

 For some Arizona residents, McCain has been a political fixture in the state for their entire lives.
 He took office in Arizona in the early 1980s, first as a congressman and then as a senator in the seat once held by Sen. Barry Goldwater.